Nextomics/GrandSTR/README.md

 Dependencies for install:
 - cython: 0.29.21 or higher

-Third party softwares:
-- trf: 4.09.1

 ## Install

-To build align.so, GrandSTR_lib.so, utils_lib.so, deal_str.so, etc., run:
+To build align.so, GrandSTR_lib.so, utils_lib.so, deal_str.so, run:

 ```bash
 python setup.py build_ext -i